c-git/ale_bot/README.md

 # Configuration

+For local runs please create and "fill" a .env file

 - `TOKEN` [req] - provides the discord token.
 - `COHORT_CHANNEL` [req] - specifies the channel ID to use for cohort notifications.
 - `TEST_GUILD_ID` - provides the GUILD ID of the test server.